-Developer: idoz & phops Publisher: Humble Games Genre: Action, Adventure, Twin-Stick Shooter, Bullet-hell Release Date: 2 Dec 2021 Reviewed on: PC/Windows Available on: PC/Windows, Nintendo Switch Link: Steam Gameplay Video: Youtube Copy was bought.
+Developer: idoz & phops Publisher: Humble Games Genre: Action, Adventure, Twin-Stick Shooter, Bullet-hell Release Date: 2 Dec 2021 Reviewed on: PC/Windows Available on: PC/Windows, Nintendo Switch Link: Steam Gameplay Video: Youtube Review copy was bought.

 A malicious and cruel king once ruled the land and terrorized all who faced him.
 He along with the fabled arch to Archvale has become the fodder for ghost stories and passed down myths.
 All that remains of him are the Undying; beings whom the king cursed with immortality to live out their eternity in his prisons.
 You and you alone can defeat the Undying and rid the world from the dark shadow the king has left while getting to Archvale and eventually restoring peace and balance to the world.

 Don’t get fooled by the cutesy graphics and the fun-looking enemies – they’re here to send you back to the “fountain” – essentially a checkpoint and a place you can fast-travel to – by shooting lots of bullets at you.
 Bullets you need to avoid either by moving out of their path or dodge successfully through them, so you better get your priorities and reflexes in check!
 And as you move around to avoid the incoming frenzy of bullets, you will also need to use your weapon to take down any and all the enemies and bosses!
 Things get crazy very fast and very often!
 Constant moving and dodging are essential if you want to live long enough to enjoy the compelling story and progress through the game’s world but the game features 3 different difficulty options to make this easier (or harder) for you.